8 Array Formulas

 array

-: the range or array to filter.include
+: The range or array to filter.include

 Example 8.5 File: Dynarray.xlsx

-Extract the rows with gender female.
+Extract rows where the gender is female.

-You can also add multiple criteria.
-To filter for women less than 170 change the formula in =FILTER(A32:C41,(B32:B41="f")*(C32:C41<170),"None")
+You can also use multiple criteria.
+To filter for women shorter than 170 cm, use: =FILTER(A32:C41,(B32:B41="f")*(C32:C41<170),"None")

 8.5.3 SEQUENCE